 Dravid, R. (2009) Context-based teaching - a key to graduate employability for computer networking courses.
-Higher Education Academy Subject Centre for Information and Computer Science's 10th Annual Conference, University of Kent, Canterbury, 25 - 27 August 2009.
+In: White, H. (ed.)
+10th Annual Conference of the Subject Centre for Information and Computer Sciences.
 Newtownabbey: Higher Education Academy, Subject Centre for ICS.
-9780955967665.
+9780955967665. p.
+159.

 The research provides an evaluation on whether problem-based learning is superior to traditional teaching methods in developing essential employability skills.
 Employability, a complex notion, encompasses an understanding of discipline, efficacy beliefs and metacognitive fluency.
 Problem-based learning, that is acclaimed to provide a rich learning environment and opportunities for students to develop desirable employability characteristic, befits facilitation of computer networking courses due to its problem-oriented nature.
 This research focuses on using a framework approach to deliver problem-based learning to computer networking modules within the context of undergraduate degree program in Computing.
 The problems, simulated case studies and those drawn from real-life network problems are used as a context to understand, apply and actively rehearse wide ranging employability skills in a supervised environment, allowing for additional feedback and skills development.
 Interim evaluation of the research, which is a work in progress, demonstrates a positive take-on of this new pedagogy by students